 My Personal Disagreements with Doug

 Aside from the movies that he doesn't like, I have a couple of other disagreements with him.
 In his Top 10 Worst Clichés, he put "the poetic singer" at #5, or more appropriately "the wailing woman singer."
 Used in films like District 9, Avatar, Gladiator, Black Hawk Down, he would criticize it as pretentious and its purpose to force sorrow or sadness.
 But it's one of my favorite tropes, and I have a thing for choir music.
 Even in bad movies, I would still enjoy it.
 Doug can be a good singer, but his impersonations of a woman wailing is just cringe-worthy and bad that it makes me not want to appreciate it anymore and hear them the same way again.
 The other things that I have heavy disagreements with him are his opinion on the ending of Toy Story 3 and the character San from Princess Mononoke (he didn't outright pan either film, though).
 He thought the former was more laughable and corny than sad.
 I shed some tears at that scene, and I think he's not giving enough thought about it, as it can happen with other people, too.
 Now his opinion on the lead female character from Princess Mononoke just makes me want to press the berserk button, considering it's one of my top 30 favorite movies.
 He dismissed her as a missed opportunity and comes across as whiny and bitter.
 It also didn't help that he has gotten some facts wrong about her.
 Her name is actually San, not the film's title.
 She's also not half-wolf.
 Even the film clearly explained that her parents were killed when she was a baby and then was raised by wolves.
 I think she's a more complex character than Doug gives credit for.
 He also obviously wasn't paying close attention or even did some not-so-hard and quick research.
 While on the subject of Hayao Miyazaki, Doug even mistaken Chihiro's real name as Sen (he even spelled it with a Z his Top 10 Favorite Movie Moments) in Spirited Away, even though that's clearly not the case.
 When I first saw that movie and Princess Mononoke as a teenager, I understood the parts that he didn't get and got wrong.
-How insulting and sad that he still can't get his facts straight in movies that he really likes.
-That should be one of the red flags that I shouldn't always count on him as a reliable film reviewer.
+How insulting and sad that he still can't get his facts straight in movies and TV shows that he really likes.
+That should be one of the red flags that he should not be count on as a reliable film reviewer, when it comes to facts, research, and valid criticisms.
 Even before his Disneycember reviews of 2014, I was already on the verge of quitting him for good.

 2009 was a mixed bag for NC reviews.
 He was off at a solid start, thanks to Good Burger, A Kid in King Arthur's Court, The Good Son, The Adventures of Sonic the Hedgehog, and the worst movie he and Rob ever saw, Garbage Pail Kids.
 But a bit after his great Moonwalker review is when the writing on the wall starts to show, mostly with his highly requested and yet disappointing TMNT (2007), his flopped sketch, Melvin!
 The Brother of the Joker, Batman vs. The Dark Knight, and Full House.
 He did redeemed himself a bit with reviews like North, TMNT: Coming of Their Shells Tour (with James "AVGN" Rolfe), and Steel.
 However, the rest of the year were a hit and miss.
 The hits are Short Circuit 1 & 2, We're Back!
 A Dinosaur Story, Uwe Boll's Alone in the Dark, Black Check, Suburban Commando, Congo, and the Siskel & Ebert Tribute.
 The big misses were Last Action Hero, Top 11 NC F***ups, Willy Wonka vs. Charlie *shudders*, and Casper.
 There's also the disappointing Star Wars Holiday Special, despite its moments.
 And the rest of the reviews in 2009 were either okay or meh.